 The rule about whether to count the income of a child or tax dependent is based on whether the person is expected to be required to file a tax return for the current tax year.

 The income amounts that determine whether a tax dependent may be required to file a tax return are based on IRS rules and are subject to change.
-Currently, IES is programmed to budget the income of a child/stepchild of another person in the EDG, or the income of a tax dependent, when:
+Currently, IES is programmed to budget the income of a child/stepchild of another person in the EDG, or the income of a tax dependent.
+See WAG 25-03-02 (2) for monthly limits.

 Is the person a child or stepchild (of any age) of another person in this EDG?